Eric Trump Says Shutdown Is 'A Good Thing For Us'

 He called his father the “hardest working person I’ve ever met in my life.
 He has the Democrats absolutely terrified.”

-The president plugged his son’s appearance on Fox News in a tweet, then retweeted quotes by Eric, praising him.
-He did not tweet the comment about a government shutdown being “good for us.”
+The president plugged his son’s appearance on Fox News in a tweet, then retweeted quotes by Eric praising the president.
+Trump did not tweet the comment about a government shutdown being “good for us.”

 The quote joins a list of startling remarks by Eric Trump.
 Just days ago he defended his father against charges of racism, telling “Fox & Friends” that his dad couldn’t possibly be racist because he only “sees one color: green.”

-Republicans have tried to place the blame for a shutdown on the Democrats, calling is a “Schumer shutdown.”
+Republicans have tried to place the blame for a shutdown on the Democrats, calling it a “Schumer shutdown.”

 But a Washington Post/ABC News poll released Friday revealed most Americans, by a 20-point margin, would hold the president and Republicans responsible for a shutdown.